MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/installing-on-subsequent-computers.md

 12. In the Installation Complete window, click Exit.

-13. Before you start Dynamics GP Utilities, check for and install the most current Dynamics GP update for Dynamics GP 2018.
+13. Before you start Dynamics GP Utilities, check for and install the most current Dynamics GP update for Dynamics GP.
 See CustomerSource ([*https://mbs.microsoft.com/customersource/northamerica/GP/learning/documentation/system-requirements/dynamicsgpresource\#GP2018*](https://mbs.microsoft.com/customersource/northamerica/GP/learning/documentation/system-requirements/dynamicsgpresource#GP2018)) for the latest update information.

 14. After installing Dynamics GP and the most recent update, you can perform the following steps.

 > [!NOTE]
 > To start Dynamics GP Utilities, you must have appropriate user privileges.
 Typically, this means being part of the Administrators group or the Power Users group.
 If you are using an operating system that has User Account Control (UAC) enabled, you will be prompted to run the program as a user with administrative privileges.
 Refer to your operating system's documentation for more information.

 - Start Dynamics GP Utilities.

 - Follow the instructions in the Dynamics GP Utilities windows to synchronize your account framework.
 See Synchronizing a client’s account framework for more information about synchronizing your account framework.

 - After using Dynamics GP Utilities, you can install additional component applications on the server computer.
-See Installing an additional component on page 51 for more information.
+See the **Installing an additional component** section for more information.

 ## Synchronizing a client’s account framework